reinator/tutorial_metabarcoding/_pages/handsOn_merqury1.md

 Great!!

+### Remember ❗
+You have to run some commands with `.pbs` file.
+Everytime we mention it in the text, you have to do so.

 ## This will take a while to run.
 During this time...

 You are going to gather the results and evaluate the purged version of your species Hicanu assembly.
 We don't have time to run Purge_dups here, but the most important thing is to learn how to interpret the results after purge_dups is done.
-So, João and I have generated for you the purged results, the merqury and the BUSCO results.
+So, I have generated for you the purged results, the merqury and the BUSCO results.

 1-) First thing you need to do is to symlink the purged assemblies and calculate the general statistics for the primary and haplotigs files.
 Let's create a new directory to save the purged results and create the symlinks there: